Home > Facade > Latest Technologies and Solutions for Safe and Efficient Façades

 My inquisitiveness about technology in the building industry has led me to discover the following in recent times:

 Cable System Glazing (Alternative to Spider Glass Fins)

 This system is a hybrid of the spider glazing system and uses wire ropes/ cables to support the glass structure of the spider system instead of the conventional glass fins.
 Glass fins in spider systems limit the spans and are also pricier.
 The cable system thus effectively manages wind loads and enables larger span frameless glazing possibilities.
-Cable truss system and tension rod system are further variations of the same concept that come in handy while designing large span glass structures.
+The cable truss system and tension rod system are further variations of the same concept that come in handy while designing large-span glass structures.

 Electrochromic Glass (Smart/ Dynamic)

 Electrochromic glass (smart glass or dynamic glass) is an electronically ‘tintable’ glass used for windows, skylights, façades, and curtain walls.
 Electrochromic glass can be directly controlled by building occupants or managed by integration with building automation.
 Users can operate automatic control settings to manage light, glare, energy use and colour rendering.
 This glass when used improves occupant comfort, maximises access to daylight and outdoor views, reduces energy costs and provides architects with more design freedom.

 Electrochromic glass is a smart solution for buildings in which solar control is a challenge, including classroom settings, healthcare facilities, commercial offices, retail spaces, museums, and cultural institutions.
 Interior spaces featuring an atrium or skylights also benefit from the use of smart glass.